jethrokuan/blog/content/posts/zettelkasten_with_org.md

 - ...
 ```

+You can see the Org source for all my notes [here](https://github.com/jethrokuan/braindump/blob/master/org/).
+Each of these notes
-Each of these notes are kept relatively small, and may link to each
+are kept relatively small, and may link to each other, just as in
-other, just as in Roam.
-I use the brilliant [org-ref](https://github.com/jkitchin/org-ref) to cite all my
+Roam.
+I use the brilliant [org-ref](https://github.com/jkitchin/org-ref) to cite all my sources, so I can
-sources, so I can always return to the source in doubt, and also give
+always return to the source in doubt, and also give proper
-proper attribution.
+attribution.

 ## An Overview {#an-overview}